 - Just businesses are providing their workers with one-time bonuses and/or wage hikes for which the cost has been announced or is able to be estimated.
-There are 26 million U.S. businesses, per the Tax Policy Center.
+There are 5.9 million employers in the U.S. per the Census Bureau.

 - Corporations are getting times as much in tax cuts as they are giving to workers in one-time bonuses and in wage hikes. companies have been identified as receiving $ billion in total tax cuts.
 That compares to $ billion in one-time bonuses and wage hikes identified as going to workers.